 - Voluntary workers will usually have contractual obligations to perform the work, for example, to attend at particular times and carry out specific tasks, with the employer being contractually required to provide the work - the contract does not have to be written

-- A voluntary worker is usually remnumerated in kind, for example, getting free or highly discounted accommodation while working
+- A voluntary worker is usually renumerated in kind, for example, getting free or highly discounted accommodation while working

 - Volunteers do not have a contract

-- Volunteers usually help a charity or vountary or public sector organisation
+- Volunteers usually help a charity or voluntary or public sector organisation

 There are various ways of finding out about job vacancies.

-You could use the University temping agency, Unitemps or use a JobCentre Plus in Coventry or Leamington, or look for local ads in newspapers or shop/restaurant windows.
+You could use the University's temping agency, Unitemps or use a JobCentre Plus in Coventry or Leamington Spa, or look for local ads in newspapers or shop/restaurant windows.

-See Student Union's website for job opportunities within Student Union Website.
+See the Students' Union website for job opportunities within Students' Union Website.

 For more details, visit our website listed below.
-You may also use the Student Careers and Skills centre.
+You may also use Student Careers and Skills.